Ecruz69/EtherSmash/README.md

-EtherSmash : Eth Addresses Bruteforce Balance checker .
+EtherSmash : Eth Addresses Bruteforce Balance checker using Etherscan API.

 Note : For education purpose only.